 Get A Nutrition And Lifestyle Coach

 If you don’t know where to begin, instead of floundering, we recommend working with a nutrition and lifestyle coach.
-If you’re looking to reclaim your health, fuel your lifestyle, learn how to have a relationship with food and how to get healthy from the inside out, the amount of information you can gain from a 1:1 coaching experience is irreplaceable.
+If you’re looking to reclaim your health, fuel your lifestyle, learn how to have a relationship with food, and how get healthy from the inside out, the amount of information you can gain from a 1:1 coaching experience is irreplaceable.
 Sure, the internet is full of information, but is it meant for you and your lifestyle?
 Nah, probably not.

 By working with a coach you will receive guidance to make nutrition and food decisions from a place of self-trust and intuition, with your individual goals and aptitude in mind.
-By going through your current lifestyle, foods, habits, and mentalities, your plan will not only set you up for the greatest chance of success for your short term goals, but it will also enable you for long term planning and maintenance.
+By going through your current lifestyle, foods, habits, and mentalities, your plan will not only set you up for the greatest chance of success for your short-term goals, but it will also enable you for long-term planning and maintenance.
 Whether you’re looking to lose weight, get healthy, or do all of it, coaching may be the most logical and impactful thing you’ve ever done for yourself.

 RELATED ARTICLE: 7 Excuses For Not Eating Healthy

-Why Diet’s Don’t Work: In Conclusion
+Why Limited-Food Diets Don’t Work In Conclusion

 Weight management consists of two different phases: achieving the weight loss and maintaining the weight loss.
 [R] This is why diets don't work.
 The strategies that work for initiating weight loss may not be effective for keeping the weight off and vice versa.
 Hence, when choosing a weight-loss diet, no diet can be suitable for everyone.
-Ultimately, weight-loss diets should be individualized, not cookie cutter programs, books, and templates with a blanketed approach ‘designed for anyone and everyone’.
+Ultimately, weight-loss diets should be individualized, not cookie-cutter programs, books, and templates with a blanketed approach ‘designed for anyone and everyone’.

 INTERESTED IN TAKING THE NEXT STEP, LEARNING NOT ONLY HOW TO LOSE WEIGHT, BUT HOW TO KEEP IT OFF FOR GOOD?